-A good option for pre-surgical anti-inflammatory medication for many feline patients is a drug called maropitant.
+A good option for pre-surgical anti-inflammatory medication for many patients is a feline analgesic drug called maropitant.
 Maropitant has the added benefit of anti-nausea activity.
 This can come in very handy if a patient is experiencing stress nausea.
 Nausea isn’t painful in the truest sense of the word, but it adds misery to an already stressful situation.
-Nausea can also be triggered in some patients as a side-effect of any opioid analgesic; maropitant is great at helping to cancel out that effect at the same time as providing anti-inflammatory activity.
+Nausea can also be triggered in some patients as a side-effect of any opioid analgesic; maropitant is great at helping to cancel out that effect at the same time as providing anti-inflammatory activity

 Local Anesthetics in Feline Pain Management

 Local anesthetics are an important part of the feline pain prevention approach.
 Everyone has had a local anesthetic shot at the dentist before a cavity is drilled.
 It keeps you from feeling the pain associated with the drilling.
 It also minimizes your discomfort even after the local anesthetic wears off, by having helped prevent pain, to begin with.
 Local anesthetics are used in feline dental work and in nearly all surgical procedures just as they are in human medicine.